 Part two of the project explored the relationship between flood type and remotely sensed flood detection signal.
-From communication with the MRC, the Malawi Department of Climate Change and Meteorological Services (DCCMS) and Andrew Kruczkiewicz’s interaction with local communities during a ground-truth mission, it was determined that the Malawi floods in January 2015 consisted of both a series of flash floods and an episode of large scale riverine flooding.
+From communication with the MRC, the Malawi Department of Climate Change and Meteorological Services (DCCMS), and Andrew Kruczkiewicz’s interaction with local communities during a ground-truth mission, it was determined that the Malawi floods in January 2015 consisted of both a series of flash floods and an episode of large scale riverine flooding.
 During Kruczkiewicz’s two trips to Malawi after the flood period, areas impacted were visited, with special attention placed on interacting with community members regarding the timing of flood onset, the types of flooding, and damage patterns.
-From this trip and subsequent discussions with MRC and DCCMS, each impacted community (flooded place of origin) was placed into one of three categories, 1.
+From this trip and subsequent discussions with MRC and DCCMS, each impacted community (flooded place of origin) was placed into one of three categories: 1.
 Impacted by flash floods, 2.
-Impacted by riverine floods or 3.
+Impacted by riverine floods, 3.
 Impacted by a combination of the two.
-The vast majority of communities were impacted by either flash floods or riverine floods, with only a few seemingly impacted by a hybrid type, however a more robust study should be conducted to gain a more complete insight into which type of flood occurred where.

 Based on the flood type analysis, each flood map was re-assessed to gauge skill.
 Our results show that some products perform better than others depending on which type of flood has occurred.